Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 1. If the Battery Seems to Stay Undercharged

 You have already charged your battery a couple of times and you just found out the battery is undercharged again.
-Before you blame your battery, or the alternator, here are some preliminary checks you may want to do.
+Before you blame your battery or the alternator, here are some preliminary checks you may want to do.

 a) Check the drive belt or serpentine belt, especially if you haven't replaced it in the last five years.
 Make sure the belt has the proper tension.
-Look for signs of wear or damage like cuts, shiny spots, missing chunks.
+Look for signs of wear or damage like cuts, shiny spots, and missing chunks.
 Today serpentine belts don't show signs of wear, even if they need to be replaced.
 Use a belt wear indicator or check your maintenance schedule for the replacement interval suggested by your car manufacturer.
 You may find the schedule in your car owner's manual or your repair manual.

 b) Along with the drive belt, check the belt tensioner as well.
 Make sure it turns freely and is noise-free.
 Car manufacturers recommend replacing the tensioner at the same time you replace the drive belt.